 King experienced racism from an early age, and those events stayed with and eventually brought him to a life of activism.
 After graduating college with a doctorate degree in theology, King became a pastor in Alabama.
 He began a series of peaceful protests in the south that eventually changed many laws dealing with the equality of African Americans.
 King gave hundreds of moving speeches across the country, and in 1964 was awarded the Nobel Peace Prize.

-On April 4th, 1968, King was shot and killed while in Memphis, Tennessee.
+On April 4th, 1968, Dr. King was shot and killed while in Memphis, Tennessee.
 Although his life ended that day, the work that he had accomplished changed the nation.
 King will be remembered not only for his commitment to the cause of equality for African Americans but also for his profound speeches that moved so many.

-Martin Luther King Jr.’s words were spoken with hope that the future for African Americans would be brighter and that they would finally be given the equality they deserved.
+MLK Jr.’s words were spoken with hope that the future for African Americans would be brighter and that they would finally be given the equality they deserved.

 The following 123 Martin Luther King Jr. quotes on life, love, progress, and freedom helped shape the progressive world we live in today.

-- Martin Luther King Jr. skipped two grades in high school, 9th and 11th, and entered college (Moorehouse College) at the age of 15 in 1944.
+- Martin Luther King Jr. skipped two grades in high school, 9th and 11th, and entered college (Morehouse College) at the age of 15 in 1944.
 By 19, he received a bachelor’s degree in sociology.

 - His honeymoon was spent at a funeral parlor.
 This was not because someone died, simply because a friend owned the parlor and offered to let him use it for his honeymoon.